smatechnologies/landing-page/app/docs/opcon-relay.md

 3. Right-click the file **SMANetComRelay.exe** and choose to **Run as administrator**
 4. You will be presented with a text menu, choose the first option labeled **Register & Install Netcom Relay Service**
 5. Next, you will be prompted to **Enter Client Name**.
 The default is the fully qualified domain name of the machine, we recommend taking the default.
 6. Next, you will be prompted to **Enter Relay Name**.
 The default is the name of the machine, we recommend the prefix of the URL to your OpCon instance.
-For example, `company-prod`, where **company** would be your company identifier and "prod" would be the instance identifier.
+For example, `company-prod`, where **company** would be your company identifier and **prod** would be the instance identifier.
 These are usually found in the provided URI before `opcon.smatechnologies.com`.
 7. Next, you will be prompted to **Enter your OpCon URI**.
 This will be the URI provided by SMA that identifies your cloud instance.
 8. Finally, you will be prompted to **Enter External Event Token for a User with Super Admin privilege like ocadm**.
-You can generate this token by logging into Solution Manager as `ocadm` and navigating to **OCADM" -> "EXTERNAL TOKEN**.
+You can generate this token by logging into Solution Manager as `ocadm` and navigating to **OCADM -> "EXTERNAL TOKEN**.
 Here you will select the radio button labeled **API Token** and then click the button labeled **Generate**.
 Make sure to copy and paste the generated token to the install dialog that is currently open.
 9. You will see the install dialogue confirm authentication to the URI entered in step 7 with the token entered in step 8 and then register to relay with the names given in Steps 5 & 6.
 10. You can now choose to **Exit** the install dialog or just close the window.
 11. Log into Solution Manager as `ocadm` or user with equivalent rights.